 Do you need a webcam with a microphone?

-I don't ever use the built-in microphone on any webcam, but I do use my headphones.
+I don't ever use the built-in microphone on any webcam, but I do use the best headphones.
 Any headphones with a microphone will work just fine with your computer and webcam.
 There's no special driver needed.
 Just connect your headphones to your computer, and when you start up your video chat or streaming program, just check the settings to make sure it's connected to your headphones or earbuds for audio input.

 If, however, you're trying to get your brand recognized, you should definitely spend the extra money on a quality microphone.
 Audio quality is just as important, and I would even argue more important than video quality.
-You should have an external microphone connected directly to the device you record audio to.
+You should have an external microphone connected directly to the device you record audio, too.
 The best podcasting microphone should have frequency adjustors and noise reduction.
 You should also get a microphone mount to protect against accidental table bumps.